by Sarah Grossbart | Wed., Jun. 6, 2018 3:00 AM

 And it's just the beginning of her comeback.
-Having released the title track, she's putting the finishing touches on her sixth album Cry Pretty (out Sept.
+Having released the title track—and debuting the emotional music video—she's putting the finishing touches on her sixth album Cry Pretty (out Sept.
 14) and, she admits, "We're already talking about a tour."

 This content is available customized for our international audience.
 Would you like to view this in our US edition?